DanielBMarkham/Info-Ops3/manuscript/chapter01.md

 # Foundations #

-# It's Time To Grow Up
+# Learning is Being Wrong

 ![We must start from a profound place of ignorance.The universe is under no obligation to make sense to you](resources/images/boxed-meme-quote-socrates-excellence-education.png)[^^grow-up-astrophysics-for-people-in-a-hurry]